ApiLogicServer/Docs/docs/Sample-Integration.md

 ![post order](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/post-orderb2b.jpg?raw=true)

-So, we create our custom endpoint with about 7 lines of code, along with the API specification on the right.
+So, our custom endpoint required about 7 lines of code, along with the API specification on the right.

 &nbsp;